Top Advantages & Disadvantages of Medicare Advantage

 Plans usually have low monthly fees.
 Plus, you'll have a yearly cap on how much you could pay for medical care.
 This can help you save money if you end up having an expensive health event.

-Low or no monthly costs
+Low or no monthly rates

 Medicare Advantage plans often charge little or nothing in monthly premiums.

 Medicare Advantage plans are not always cheaper or a better deal than Original Medicare.
 Original Medicare is made up of Medicare Parts A and B. If you have complex health care needs, for example, it's usually better to pair Original Medicare with a Medicare Supplement plan (also called a Medigap plan).
-It might cost more each month, but it usually means you'll pay less for your health care overall.
-Medicare Advantage plans, on the other hand, are usually a good choice if you have more routine health care needs and don't need complex or expensive treatments.

 Bundled coverage